mtermoul/col-admin/article/article.md

 ## Application styling with Vuetify

-For this project we will use <a href="https://vuetifyjs.com/en/getting-started/quick-start" target="_blank">Vuetify</a> as our fron-end components libarary.
+For this project we will use <a href="https://vuetifyjs.com/en/getting-started/quick-start" target="_blank">Vuetify</a> as our fron-end components library.
 This is very helpful, especially if you like to use <a href="https://material.io/design/introduction/" target="_blank">Google Material Design</a> into your project without a lot of overhead.
 Plus Vuetify is awesome because it has tons of built-in UI components that are fully loaded.
 After adding Vuetify to your project using Vue CLI add command, you can just reference Vuetify components from your page templates.
 Let's take a look at the `App.vue` main layout.